onedata/onedata-deployments/onezone/datahub.egi.eu/README.md

 3. Run `./pull-changes-on-all-nodes.sh` to checkout the latest commit on all nodes
 4. Place your auth.config in `./data/secret/auth.config` - see [OpenID & SAML] for more
 5. Place your emergency password in `./data/secret/emergency-password.txt`
+6. Place your mailer.config in `./data/secret/mailer.config` - see [app.config], section "Mailer configuration" for more
-6. Run `./distribute-auth-config-and-em-pass.sh` to distribute the secret files
+7. Run `./distribute-secret-config.sh` to distribute the secret files
-7. Verify that `data/configs/overlay.config` includes desired and up-to-date config
+8. Verify that `data/configs/overlay.config` includes desired and up-to-date config
-8. Run `./onezone.sh start` **on all nodes** (see [onezone.sh])
+9. Run `./onezone.sh start` **on all nodes** (see [onezone.sh])
-9. Visit `https://$HOST_IP:9443` and step through the installation wizard
+10. Visit `https://$HOST_IP:9443` and step through the installation wizard
-10. When prompted for emergency passphrase (1st step), provide the one from `data/secret/emergency-passphrase.txt`
+11. When prompted for emergency passphrase (1st step), provide the one from `data/secret/emergency-passphrase.txt`

 ## Maintaining the deployment